-Invisible Residue also examines the curious status of remote controls as being a kind of technological residue, which are often still in our possession long after the device they came with has gone.
+Invisible Residue considers the curious status of remote controls as being a kind of technological residue, often still in our possession long after the device they came with has gone.
 These somewhat ubiquitous handsets are becoming increasingly redundant as a range of other wireless technologies (such as Bluetooth) enter the market.
 As a result, all of the remotes used have either been salvaged from piles of rubbish dumped in the street, or are leftover units donated by friends.

 Pulse Code Sprites (2020), infrared radiation registered visible using flatbed scanner.